YofarDev/yofardev_ai/README.md

 It can now call functions (like searching on internet, getting weather, etc.).

-[Free web demo (old version)](https://yofardev-ai.web.app) (not all features available because of platform limitations).
+[Free web demo](https://yofardev-ai.web.app) (not all features available because of platform limitations).
 You need to set either a Google Api Key, or you can set up a LLM with the OpenAI format.
+Some functions calling won't work on this version.

-Most of time, I use the Gemini 1.5-flash model, because it's free, fast and reliable.
+Most of time, I use the Gemini flash model (1.5 or 2.0), because it's free, fast and reliable.

 Also, the app is probably only working on Android (needs to test more on iOS).